5 Delicious & Cheap Family Meals For Under $20

 - 5 cloves garlic, crushed

 - ½ tsp paprika (optional)

-Preheat oven to 190C.
-Line a rimmed 12in x 18in baking sheet with foil or even better, parchment paper.
-Thoroughly wash the potatoes & carrots with a scrubber and cut them in smaller pieces.
-Pat dry with a paper towel.
-Pat dry chicken with paper towel.
-Add chicken, potatoes and carrots, onion & garlic to the lined rimmed baking dish and sprinkle with salt, ground pepper and garlic.
+Preheat the oven to 190C.
+Line a rimmed baking sheet with foil or parchment paper.
+Add chicken, potatoes and carrots, onion and garlic to the lined rimmed baking dish and sprinkle with salt, ground pepper and garlic.
 Drizzle with olive oil.
 Carefully toss everything to coat.
 Place in the oven and bake for 1 hour 20 minutes.

 As you learn how to cook meals on the cheap for your family, there might come a time where you find yourself in a pinch.
-An unexpected expense might weigh heavily on you this month and will tie up your expenses for awhile.
-Rather than spend every night worrying how to pay for everything your family needs, consider taking out a medium term loan from Swoosh.
-This medium term loan outlines exactly how long it will take to pay it off, and you’ll get your money quickly.
-So start menu planning and stop the worry!
+An unexpected expense might weigh heavily on you this month and will tie up your expenses for a while.
+Rather than spend every night worrying how to pay for everything your family needs, consider taking out a cash loan from Swoosh!
+Our small personal loans take the stress out of figuring out how to pay your bills or spoil the kids on a weekend getaway.